hartnettville55/CTI-110/robot-sandwich.md

 26. Using minimal pressure using the ring finger and middle finger of your left hand to make contact with the bottom left corner of side 2 on Slice A and use your thumb to make contact with the bottom left corner of side 1 of Slice A.
 27. Raise Slice A up and rotate it on it's horizontal axis so the bottom left corner of Slice A should now look like it is the bottom right corner.
 28. Lower Slice A down onto Side 1 of Slice B so that all corners of the slices align together.
 Slice A side 2 should now be facing up and you can no longer see side 1 or 2 of Slice B.
+### Done When
-29. You are done when the peanut butter and jelly are in contact with each other and both slices of bread match all corners
+- The peanut butter and jelly are in contact with each other
+- Corresponding corners of Slice A and Slice B are all touching each other with no overlap